NOAH Compendium

 For each treatment day the medicated water needs to be freshly prepared.

-For use in a medication tank:
+For use in medication tank:

 For use in dosing pump:

-Add the calculated amount of product to the unmedicated water in the stock suspension container of the dosing pump.
+Add the calculated amount of veterinary medicinal product to the unmedicated water in the stock suspension container of the dosing pump.
 The volume of unmedicated water in the stock suspension container has to be calculated taking as a basis the preset injection rate of the dosing pump and 40 to 80% of the chickens’ daily water ration or 40% of the pheasants’ daily water ration.
 Stir until content in the stock suspension container is visibly homogeneous.
 The medicated water appears hazy.

 During treatment, after complete consumption of the medicated water, animals must be allowed access to un-medicated drinking water as soon as possible.